Bank Holiday delivery & collection

 • You’ll need to take a second tablet if you throw up within three hours of taking ellaOne

-Advantages and disadvantages of the copper coil
+Advantages of the copper coil

 • It’s the most effective type of emergency contraception